OscarGE11/OscarGE11/README.md

-# 👨‍💻 Óscar García Espinosa
+# Óscar García Espinosa - Web Developer

-¡Hola!
-Soy Óscar, un desarrollador **Full Stack** de Madrid con muchas ganas de seguir aprendiendo y creciendo en el mundo del desarrollo web.
-Aunque me defiendo bien en el backend, disfruto especialmente trabajando en el **frontend**.
-Me gusta practicar en nuevos proyectos y aprender nuevas herramientas que me ayuden a mejorar como profesional.
+Hi there!
+I'm Óscar, a **Full Stack developer** based in Madrid, passionate about learning and growing in the world of web development.
+While I'm confident working on the backend, I especially enjoy building **frontend** apps.
+I like to improve my skills by working on personal projects and exploring new tools that help me become a better developer.

 ---

-## 🚀 Stack actual
+## 🚀 Current Tech Stack

 **Frontend**
 ![Angular](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)